-Lack of Prioritizing and Initiative
+2. Lack of Prioritizing and Initiative

 Undealt-with hurt will turn the heart into a petri dish of bitterness.Sex is not set as a priority.
 Energy is given to everything else: raising kids, pursuing careers, or maybe even pursuing other people.
 This normally happens when one person puts sex low on the list leaving the other frustrated.
 Picking up on the frustration of their spouse, they do it out of obligation.
 Nothing takes the passion out of sex more than when a husband feels like his wife has sex with him as a favor or vice versa.
-Both husband and wife need to keep it high on the list of priorities.
+Both husband and wife need to keep sex high on the list of priorities.

 When unresolved issues and a lack of forgiveness linger below the surface, they create disunity.
 Passionate sex is fueled by the level of connection a couple is experiencing.
 Undealt-with hurt will turn the heart into a petri dish of bitterness.
 The relationship electricity will dim until it eventually shuts off.

-Lack of Honesty
+4. Lack of Honesty

 Whether it is for fear of either rejection or hurting the other person, a lack of honesty will place limits on the sexual relationship in a marriage.
 It shows a lack of trust.
 It’s important to be able to communicate what each person finds enjoyable and what they don’t.
 This doesn’t mean all desires need to be met, but that there should be a safe environment for free and open dialogue.
-One of the beautiful things about sex is knowing things about one another that no one else knows.
+One of the beautiful things about sex during marriage is knowing things about one another that no one else knows.

-Focus on Performance
+5. Focus on Performance

-Loss of Attractiveness
+6. Loss of Attractiveness

 This can be physical, but in most cases, it is deeper.
 Maybe it is the abrasive or disrespectful way she treats him that causes him to view her as less attractive.
-It could be that he has no initiative in life or with the family that turns her off.
+It could be that he has no initiative in life or with the family and that turns her off.
 Address the issues honestly but with kindness and gentleness.

 Both of you are caught in a cycle of doing the same routine.
 It’s gotten predictable and boring.
-A couple can easily fall into this trap, but it’s important to change things up and perhaps even try something new.
+A couple easily can fall into this trap, but it’s important to change things up and perhaps even try something new.